Thraka/thraka.github.io/source/docs/monogame-template.md

 #### Initialize
 Before anything can be done with SadConsole, the main engine must be initialized.
 The initialization routine takes a GraphicsDevice reference object.

-At least one font file must be loaded into the engine as the default font.
-A font is a set of cells representing every character used by your game.
-The following example overrides the Initialize() method on a Game class:
+The following example overrides the `Initialize()` method on a Game class:

 ```csharp
 protected override void Initialize()